tsi-uas/laravel-sms-twilio/README.md

 ## Introduction

-This package SMS integration with Twilio using the [Laravel SMS](https://github.com/tylernathanreed/laravel-sms) package.
+This package SMS integrates with Twilio using the [Laravel SMS](https://github.com/tylernathanreed/laravel-sms) package.

 ## Installation